-The table below analyses financial instruments carried at amortised cost, by valuation method.
+The table below analyses financial instruments by their position in the fair value hierarchy.

 The different levels have been defined as follows:

 Level 1: quoted prices (unadjusted) in active markets for identical assets or liabilities.

 Level 2: inputs other than quoted prices included within Level 1 are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices).